Sungup/sungup.github.io/_posts/2019-12-24-Prometheus-on-Ubuntu19.10.md

     - targets: ['localhost:9100', '<other node_exporter node>:9100']
 ```

-After register the other node_exporter, restart prometheus service on the main
+After register other node_exporter, restart prometheus service on the main
 prometheus server.

 ```shell